The Friday Project: Liquidation and sale

 Following losses in excess of £1,700,000, the Friday Project went into liquidation on 30 March 2008.

 After much speculation, in May 2008 HarperCollins UK bought certain assets of The Friday Project from its administrator, hiring Scott Pack and also Clare Christian (no longer employed by them), and taking on several front and backlist titles; the first title to be published under the new Friday Project imprint was the critically acclaimed novel The State of Me by Nasim Marie Jafry.

 Closure

 In 2014, the Bookseller magazine reported that Scott Pack was departing the Friday Project and that the imprint "will now be wound down."
-After leaving The Friday Project, Pack worked with Eye Books and later joined Unbound, a crowdfunding-based publishing platform that enables authors to secure funding directly from readers before publication.
+After leaving The Friday Project, Pack worked with Eye Books and later joined Unbound, a crowdfunding-based publishing platform that enabled authors to secure funding directly from readers before publication.
 Clare Christian co-founded RedDoor Press, an independent publishing house that operates on a hybrid model, combining elements of traditional and self-publishing.

 Although The Friday Project ceased operations, its approach to publishing—particularly its focus on adapting online content into books—reflected an early shift towards digital-first publishing models.
 The imprint experimented with innovative strategies, including offering free content and alternative pricing models, which were later embraced by digital-first and hybrid publishers.
+This change would challenge future business modules for book publishing seeking creativity and new marketing strategies.